- Education and Science»

 To harvest kudzu for food, take a buddy with you for safety.
 This person can wait in the car but will be your emergency back-up should you take a tumble or suffer a snakebite.
 Dress appropriately and go prepared with snipping and digging tools and plenty of unscented garbage bags that you can tie up your cuttings in for transport and reuse for garbage later.

 Wear long sleeves and jeans, heavy socks, sturdy gloves, rugged boots with leg protection and good traction.
-Tuck in all your clothing and wear a repellant to keep out bugs and snakes.
+Tuck in all your clothing and wear a repellant to keep off bugs and snakes.

 Walk softly.
 Kudzu fields can hide ditches, holes, rocks, any kind of sharp debris, even rusty cars and abandon houses.

 If the property is owned by someone else, ask permission first.
-Almost no one will mind you removing some of their kudzu.
+Almost no one will mind you removing some of their kudzu for them.
 They will likely be grateful.
 Do let them know that they can eat it, too.

 Select kudzu plants that are not so near to a highway that they are contaminated by road dust and automobile exhaust fumes.
 Choose only healthy, happy looking kudzu that has not been sprayed with herbicides, pesticides, or other chemicals.